chelahmy/harubi/docs/beat.md

 Before invoking the $controller, beat() will assign all matching arguments with the $_REQUEST to the $controller.
 The $controller is free to have any number of parameters or none.

-If the global $harubi_permission_controller is set then it will be invoked before the $controller.
-Next, if the $harubi_permission_controller does not return TRUE then beat() will not invoke the $controller and instead beat() will exit with the return value of the $harubi_permission_controller as JSON when it is an array, or as-is.

-The $harubi_permission_controller function should have two parameters: $model and $action.
-Both values of $model and $action will be taken from the matching beat() arguments.

 ## Parameters

 ***model***